miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/thepocketdungeon.md

 date: 2025
 published: true
 labels:
-  - Indie Game
+  - Player Choices
-  - Twine
+  - Multiple Endings
   - Narrative Adventure
 summary: "A narrative-driven game with decision-making, where the player's choices can lead to different endings."
 projecturl: projects/ThePocketDungeon.html